Domestic USA Free Shipping on Retail Orders over $120

 Asian Landrace

-Cannabis has a long history in Asia, where it has been cultivated and used for various purposes for thousands of years.
+Cannabis has a long history in Asia.
+People have cultivated and used it for various purposes for thousands of years.
 Different Asian cultures have developed their own unique relationships with cannabis, and landrace varieties have played an essential role in their ethnobotanical practices.

-In Asia, cannabis has been utilized for both industrial and medicinal purposes.
-Historically, hemp fibers derived from cannabis plants were used for making textiles, ropes, paper, and other products.
-These fibers were valued for their strength and durability, and cannabis cultivation for industrial purposes thrived in many parts of Asia.
+In Asia, people have used cannabis for both industrial and medicinal purposes.
+Historically, people used hemp fibers from cannabis plants to make textiles, ropes, paper, and other products.
+People valued these fibers for their strength and durability.
+Cannabis cultivation for industrial use thrived in many parts of Asia.

 Medicinal cannabis use in Asia dates back centuries, with cannabis being employed in traditional herbal remedies.
 Asian cultures have long recognized the therapeutic properties of cannabis, utilizing it for various conditions such as pain relief, inflammation, and relaxation.
-Different parts of the plant, such as leaves, flowers, and roots, have been used in traditional preparations and remedies.
+Traditional preparations and remedies use different parts of the plant, including leaves, flowers, and roots.

 Asian landrace cannabis varieties have evolved over time to adapt to the specific climates and growing conditions of the region.
 Cultivators in countries like Thailand, Nepal, India, Cambodia, and Vietnam have selectively bred landrace strains to cultivate desirable characteristics such as potency, flavor profiles, and growth patterns.